quickapps/docs/en/developers/events-system.rst

             }
         }

-Once listener class is created, you can start triggering events and see how your handlers responds to.
-Wherever you are able to use trigger() and alter():
+Once listener class is created and (automatically) attached, you can start triggering events and see how your handlers responds to.
+Wherever you are able to use trigger() method you could:

 .. code:: php

     <?php
         $hello = 'Hello';

-        $this->alter('Hello', $hello);
-        echo $hello // out: "Hello World!"
-        echo $this->trigger('Hello', $hello); // out: "Hello World! world!" echo $this->trigger('Hello', 'hellooo'); // out: "hellooo world!"
+        echo $this->trigger('Hello', $hello); // out: "Hello world!" echo $this->trigger('Hello', 'hellooo'); // out: "hellooo world!"